noppingen/grav-plugin-file_exists/README.md

 # Usage

-In your Twig template you can use `file_exists()` to test for existing files.
-The plugin returns a bool value:
+In your Twig template use `file_exists()` to test for the existance of files.
+The plugin returns a boolean value:

 - **true** if the specified file exists
 - **fals** if it does not exist

 # Example

+Display `_header.jpg` if it exists in folder of current page:

 ```twig
 {# Needs plugin "File Exists" (https://github.com/noppingen/grav-plugin-file_exists) #}